Julia Görges: 2013: Loss of form

 In the Madrid Open, Görges defeated Bojana Jovanovski in round one but withdrew from her second-round match against Varvara Lepchenko because of an infection.
-In Rome, Görges won her first-round match against Andrea Hlaváčková before she lost to the third seed Victoria Azarenka.
+In Rome, Görges won her first-round match against Hlaváčková before she lost to the third seed Azarenka.
 In Brussels she reached the second round, after defeating CoCo Vandeweghe, but retired the match against Romina Oprandi due to a right wrist injury.

 At Roland Garros, she lost in the first round to Zuzana Kučová.
 She reached the second round in Nuremberg, losing to Andrea Petkovic.
 This result was followed by a series of first-round losses: against Mariana Duque at Wimbledon, against Olga Govortsova in Stanford, against Sesil Karatantcheva in Carlsbad, against Roberta Vinci in Toronto and against Magdaléna Rybáriková in Cincinnati.

 She was more successful in doubles during this part of season.
 Alongside Darija Jurak, she reached the final in Stanford, where they lost to the American pair Raquel Kops-Jones and Abigail Spears.
 In Cincinnati she paired with Barbora Záhlavová-Strýcová and they lost in the semifinals to the other Czech-German pairing of Grönefeld and Peschke.
 In New Haven, Görges won her first-round match against Bojana Jovanovski, but lost in the second round to the sixth seed Sloane Stephens.
 At the US Open she lost to the 21-year-old American Christina McHale in the first round.

 Görges then participated in Seoul where she was the sixth seed.
 She defeated Misaki Doi before losing to Irina-Camelia Begu in the second round.
 She lost her openers in her final three tournaments of 2013; against Sorana Cîrstea in Tokyo, against Kaia Kanepi in Beijing and against the qualifier Camila Giorgi in Linz.
 She ended the year at No. 73.